-President's Education Awards: Students in grades 5 and 8 who meet the high academic standards leadership, to develop character, and to encourage good citizenship."
+President's Education Awards: Students in grades 5 and 8 who meet the high academic standards

+National Junior Honor Society: Our NJHS chapter is chartered by the national organization and allows students to reach beyond academics in order "to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, to develop character, and to encourage good citizenship."
 In order to be eligible for NJHS, a student must maintain a 3.0 - out of a 4.0 scale (85% or B) average for at least two consecutive semesters within middle school years.
 Once academic eligibility has been obtained, the student will be notified by the school and given paperwork to complete that allows him or her to demonstrate leadership, service, character, and citizenship within 6th, 7th, and 8th grade.
 Membership, based on the aforementioned qualities and the criteria set forth by the NJHS, is granted upon selection by Faculty Council and requires that students maintain exceptional quality of scholarship, leadership, service, character, and citizenship.
 Once a student is a member of NJHS, the standards of scholarship, leadership, service, citizenship, and character that were used as a basis for their selection must be maintained.
-Members will be informed that they are allowed limited probationary periods one of these should areas become compromised.
+Members will be informed that they are allowed limited probationary periods should one of these areas become compromised.